 The advertising copy was unequivocal: “10th September 1975: A black day for Modena, Stuttgart and Milan”.
 It didn’t quite work out like that, but 40 years late, the jury’s finally in on the XJ-S.

 On this day 40 years ago, the Jaguar XJ-S was launched to the press, and while knives were mostly sheathed, the sense of bewilderment was palpable.
-For the entirety of its career, the car’s appearance was derided and attacked by the automotive media, certain they were as right as Jaguar were wrong.
+Because the one aspect of the XJ-S few critics ever truly got their heads around was its styling.
+For the entirety of the car’s career, its appearance was derided by the automotive media, certain they were as right as Jaguar were wrong.

-It’s impossible to discuss the XJ-S with out reference to its styling, which was the result of a drawn-out and difficult process – one we have documented at length on these pages.
-Suffice to say, its appearance has proved divisive and divides enthusiasts as well as marque aficionados to this day.
-The car’s basic style remained largely unaltered for the first fifteen years of its lifespan, only the 1981 ‘HE’ revisions lending much in the way of visual change.
-The biggest and most significant of those being the replacement of the ghastly US 5-mph bumpers with units similar in style to those of the Series III saloons.
-UK weekly, Motor confined themselves to the car’s dynamic abilities in 1981 following a road trip through Germany’s unrestricted autobhans in an XJ-S HE, describing it as; “the finest means yet devised in which to travel by road.”
+It’s impossible to discuss the XJ-S without reference to its styling – the result of a drawn out and troubled process – one we have documented at length on these pages.
+Suffice to say, its appearance proved divisive then and divides enthusiasts as well as marque aficionados to this day.
+The car’s basic style remained largely unaltered for the first fifteen years of its lifespan, not through bloody-mindedness on Jaguar’s part, but more that they were starved of investment by their collapsing BL parent.

-The combination of visual refinements, improved build and reliability and the economy gains of the ‘May Fireball Head’ V12 engine saw sales of the model soar during the 1980s, so much so that when Jaguar explored a major restyling programme, they discovered customers did not want the style of the car, (most notably the rear buttress panels) to change.
+The combination of visual and interior refinements, improved build, not to mention the reliability and the economy gains of the re-engineered V12 engine saw sales of the model soar throughout the 1980s, a matter that belied the motor press’ entrenched position regarding the XJ-S’ appearance.

-The 1990 revisions to the car saw much of the body in white revised, in part to allow for the number of body panels to be reduced, production tolerances to be improved and worn out body dies to be replaced.
-Most of the visual changes were confined to the daylight openings – an area of the original car that was never satisfactorily resolved.
+These revisions were delayed until 1990, and saw much of the body in white revised, in part to allow for the number of body panels to be reduced, production tolerances to be improved and worn out body dies to be replaced.
+Most of the visual changes were confined to the daylight openings – an aspect of the original car that was never satisfactorily resolved.

 “Tank or Supercar”, shrieked Motor in 1976.
 “Now is the time to buy an XJ-S” scream the classic titles today.
-Yes, the XJ-S still fascinates and repels in equal measure, and while the wider world is finally waking up to the big Jag’s latent charms, some of us really didn’t need reminding.
+Yes, the XJ-S still fascinates and repels in equal measure, but while the wider world is finally waking up to the big Jag’s latent charms, some of us really didn’t need reminding.